ryedin/site/_deployment/health-checks.md

 If the Process [exposes ports](/docs/port-mapping) is it considered healthy after it:

 * Registers behind a load balancer
-* Passes a network connection health check
+* Passes a certain number of network connection health checks

 Common causes for not passing health checks are: